Category Archives: Prussian Royals

 • Countess Marianne von der Marck (1780) – married three times, had four daughters

 As was usual for the time, Friedrich Wilhelm was raised by governesses and tutors.
-Removed from his parents, he grew up for some time at Paretz Palace, the home of his tutor, Count Hans von Blumenthal.
+Removed from his parents, he grew up at Paretz Palace, the home of his tutor, Count Hans von Blumenthal.
 He became close friends with Blumenthal’s son and later purchased the palace from him.
-In addition to his education, Friedrich Wilhelm received military training, working his way up to the rank of Colonel, and participated in the campaigns against France in 1792-1794.
+In addition to his education, Friedrich Wilhelm received military training, working his way up to the rank of Colonel, and participating in the campaigns against France in 1792-1794.

 Luise of Mecklenburg-Strelitz. source: Wikipedia